IjeomaUchendu123/Adventure-Works-AW-Sales-Analysis/README.md

 ### DATA SOURCES

-The Primary dataset used for this analysis is the "AW data set.csv" containing data of four different years which were appended together
+The Primary dataset used for this analysis is the "Adventure Works datasets" containing data across different units such as Customer information, poduct categories, Product subcategories, Returns data etc

 ### TOOLS
  - POWERBI - Data Cleaning [Download here](https://microsoft.com)
  - POWERBI - Data Analysis
  - PWER BI- Visualization

-### DATA CLEANING
+### DATA PREPARATION
-In the data cleaning phase, the following tasks were performed;
+In the data preparation phase, the following tasks were performed;
-1. Data Loading and Inspection
+1. Data Loading and Inspection.
-2. thth
+2. Data Modelling to create relationships between tables.
-3. hththt
+3. Creation of New Measures to suit the purpose of our analysis.
-4. ththth
+4. Creation of calculated columns to further suit the purpose of our analysis.

 ### EXPLORATORY DATA ANALYSIS